edgexfoundry/edgex-compose/compose-builder/README.md

     no-cleanup:       Leaves generated files behind for debugging purposes.
     keeper:           Generates compose file with services registry to core-keeper The core-keeper service is also included
+    postgres:         Generates compose file with PostgreSQL as database, 'mqtt-bus' is required when using this option
 ```
 #### Clean